 Section 4 - Officers.
 The Synagogue shall have a President, a President-Elect, a Vice President of Membership and Engagement, a Vice President of Ritual Affairs, a Vice President of Education, a Vice President of Social Justice, Chesed, and Cultural Affairs, a Secretary, an Assistant Secretary, a Treasurer, and an Assistant Treasurer (collectively the “Officers” and individually an “Officer”) each of whom shall be elected at the annual meeting immediately following the election of the Elected and any Life members of the Board of Trustees and all of whom shall hold office until the next annual meeting or until their successors shall have been duly elected and qualified.
 All Officers of the Congregation shall serve on the Executive Committee.
 The Board of Trustees shall have the power to fill vacancies in any of the above offices until the next annual meeting of the Congregation.
 The powers and duties of Officers shall be as set forth in the By-Laws.

 Section 5 - Qualifications.
-No member of the Congregation shall be eligible to serve as a member of the Board of Trustees unless such member, at the time of his or her election as a member of the Board of Trustees: (i) is a member of the Congregation in good standing; (ii) has been a member of the Congregation for at least one (1) year prior to his or her election; and (iii) has demonstrated a commitment to the welfare of the Synagogue.
+The Board of Trustees may from time to time establish qualifications for officers and for membership on the Board of Trustees; however, no member of the Congregation shall be eligible to serve as a member of the Board of Trustees unless such member, at the time of his or her election as a member of the Board of Trustees: (i) is a member of the Congregation in good standing; (ii) has been a member of the Congregation for at least one (1) year prior to his or her election; and (iii) has demonstrated a commitment to the welfare of the Synagogue.
 All Officers shall be members of the Board of Trustees.
-No member of the Board of Trustees shall be eligible to serve as an Officer unless such member, at the time of his or her election as an Officer has served as a member of the Board of Trustees for at least one (1) year.
+No member of the Board of Trustees shall be eligible to serve as an Officer unless such member, at the time of his or her election as an Officer, has served as a member of the Board of Trustees for at least one (1) year.

 Section 6 - Removal of a Trustee.
 A member of the Board of Trustees may be removed for "cause" by a two-thirds (2/3) vote of the Board of Trustees, provided that notice of such proposed action shall have been sent to such member of the Board of Trustees, via certified mail, return receipt requested, at the address shown in the Congregation’s current record of members and provided, further, that such member of the Board of Trustees shall have been given an opportunity for a hearing before the Board of Trustees.
 "Cause" shall include, without limitation, the conviction of a felony, the commission of any crime involving Synagogue property, or the conviction of any other act inappropriate for a Trustee of a synagogue or the violation of the Conflict of Interest Policy adopted by the Board of Trustees.

 ARTICLE XII